The Heptanesian poetry of the 19th century

 The image of the ‘other’, ‘foreign’, ‘enemy’ in Heptanesian poetry

 As noted in the previous sections, the patriotic thematology of Heptanesian poetry derives from European Romanticism and is directly associated with the Greek War of Independence.
-This relationship generates specific perspectives regarding the nature of the ‘other-foreign-enemy’, which differs across the representatives of the Heptanesian School.
-Such different perspectives are most likely due to the different chronological periods that the poets live in, also connected with the different spectra of their personal experiences.
+This relationship generates distinct perspectives on the nature of the ‘other-foreign-enemy’, which differ among representatives of the Heptanesian School.
+Such different perspectives are most likely due to the different historical periods in which the poets lived, which are also connected to the different spectra of their personal experiences.
 A comparison between The Free Besieged by Solomos and Foteinos by Valaoritis is ideal to demonstrate this issue.

-Dionysios Solomos composes The Free Besieged in 1826, at the same period during which the siege of Mesologgi is taking place (Garantoudis 2000, 67).
-During this period, the poet lives in Zakynthos (Zante), which is in relative proximity with the bay of Mesologgi; therefore, a chronological and geographical connection can be established in relation to his source of inspiration.
-Although contacts and communication during that time are not as frequent as nowadays, it can be assumed that stories from the siege of Mesologgi were reported or reproduced by various means.
+Dionysios Solomos composed The Free Besieged in 1826, at the same period during which the siege of Mesologgi was taking place (Garantoudis 2000, 67).
+During this period, the poet lived in Zakynthos (Zante), which is relatively close to the bay of Mesologgi; therefore, a chronological and geographical connection can be established with his source of inspiration.
+Although contacts and communication during that time were not as frequent as nowadays, it can be assumed that stories from the siege of Mesologgi were reported or reproduced by various means.
 Therefore, it is not an exaggeration to say that Solomos witnesses the events of the siege from a close distance, which probably affects his understanding of who the foreign enemy is.

-Solomos calls the enemy “Agarenos” (αγαρηνός) (Solomos, the Free Besieged, Ex.1, 6), a name that associates with non-Christian foreigners of ‘barbaric’ ancestry.
-In the comments by Polylas on the third excerpt of the second draft of the Free Besieged there is mention of a certain “Arab” (αράπης) (3) at the enemy’s camp, who is shouting against the besieged in order to break their morale (Solomos, The Free Besieged, Ex.3, notes, taken from Garantoudis 2000, 36).
-Both names used by Solomos, Agarenos and Arab, stress the religious, cultural and perhaps racial differences between the besieged and their foreign enemies.
-Furthermore, such expressions could describe the lack of homogeneity in the Ottoman army, as opposed to the Greek defenders of the besieged town, who are all locals and share the same religion, language and cultural beliefs.
+Solomos calls the enemy “Agarenos” (αγαρηνός) (Solomos, the Free Besieged, Ex.
+1, 6), a name that associates with non-Christian foreigners of ‘barbaric’ ancestry.
+In the comments by Polylas on the third excerpt of the second draft of the Free Besieged, there is mention of a certain “Arab” (αράπης) (3) at the enemy’s camp, who is shouting against the besieged in order to break their morale (Solomos, The Free Besieged, Ex.
+3, notes, taken from Garantoudis 2000, 36).
+Both names used by Solomos, Agarenos and Arab stress the religious, cultural and perhaps racial differences between the besieged and their foreign enemies.
+Furthermore, such expressions could describe the lack of homogeneity in the Ottoman army, whereas the Greek defenders of the besieged town are all locals and share the same religion, language, and cultural beliefs.

 In Solomos’ composition, the foreign enemy of the Free Besieged is not only the army of the Ottoman besiegers.
 The worst enemy of all is hunger and other biological deprivations, which harden the survival and the resistance of the besieged population.
 Solomos (The Free Besieges, Ex.1, 3-4) describes the effect of food deprivation, which darkens the eyes, and speaks about the broken morale of the crying warrior: “Τα μάτια η πείνα εμαύρισε στα μάτια η μάνα μνέει, στέκει ο Σουλιώτης ο καλός παράμερα και κλαίει”.
 Furthermore, the survival of the Free Besieged is threaten by esoteric enemies, which are their own doubts and own fears, depleting their courage: “Σάλπιγγα κοψ’ του τραγουδιού τα μάγια με βία, Γυναικός, γέροντος, παιδιού, μη κόψουν την ανδρεία” (Solomos, The Free Besieges, Ex.3, 1-2).

-To sum up, the human enemy in the composition by Dionysios Solomos is an army of ‘others’, who share different religious and cultural beliefs compared to the besieged Greeks in the town of Mesologgi.
-Furthermore, there is perhaps an understanding of the enemy as a racially different ‘other’, who is likely to coincide with the peoples, which the ancient Greeks described as barbarians.
-On the other hand, Solomos describes some non-human enemies of the Free Besieged, which are their poor living conditions and their psychological fears.
+To sum up, the human enemy in Dionysios Solomos's composition is an army of ‘others’ who hold different religious and cultural beliefs from the besieged Greeks in the town of Mesologgi.
+Furthermore, there is perhaps an understanding of the enemy as a racially different ‘other’ who is likely to coincide with the peoples the ancient Greeks described as barbarians.
+On the other hand, Solomos describes some non-human enemies of the Free Besieged: their poor living conditions and psychological fears.
 It is important to note that under such conditions, the enemy of the Free Besieged turns out to be their own selves.
 The description of the foreign enemy is completely different in relation to the composition by Aristotelis Valaoritis.

-Foteinos by Aristotelis Valaoritis is composed in 1879, when Greece is an independent and fully recognised nation-state, and the Ionian islands are also part of this state.
-The composition relates to the poet’s own homeland, the island of Lefkada, and the plot unfolds at a time quite distant to him.
-The composition speaks about the resistance of the Lefkadiots against the ‘Franks’ during the 14th century AD (Beaton 1996, 78); therefore, the perception of the events and the understanding of the foreign enemy by Aristotelis Valaoritis is fictional.
+Foteinos by Aristotelis Valaoritis was composed in 1879, when Greece was an independent and fully recognised nation-state, and the Ionian islands were also part of this state.
+The composition relates to the poet’s own homeland, the island of Lefkada, and the plot unfolds at a time quite distant from him.
+The composition speaks to the resistance of the Lefkadiots against the ‘Franks’ during the 14th century AD (Beaton 1996, 78); therefore, Aristotelis Valaoritis's perception of the events and understanding of the foreign enemy are fictional.

-Unlike Solomos, who uses strong language to stress the cultural, religious and perhaps racial differences between the Greeks and their foreign enemies, Valaoritis purposely avoids extreme characterisations.
+Unlike Solomos, who uses strong language to emphasise the cultural, religious, and perhaps racial differences between the Greeks and their foreign enemies, Valaoritis deliberately avoids extreme characterisations.
 Instead, he employs milder expressions to name the enemies of the Lefkadiots as damned-Franks (παλιόφραγκοι) (Valaoritis, Foteinos, 17) and foreigners (ξένοι) (Valaoritis, Foteinos, 25).
 It can be argued that Valaoritis does not communicate the same passion, or perhaps hatred, for the foreign enemies as Solomos does.
 This is most likely due to a couple of reasons.

 Summary and conclusions

-The perception of the foreign enemy in the works of Solomos and Valaoritis differs due to the chronological distance between the poets and the enemies they describe, and also due to their personal experiences.
-Solomos, who is contemporary to the events of the siege of Mesologgi, has a stricter and more direct approach as opposed to Valaoritis, who uses past events from a purely fictional and historical point of view.
-Furthermore, Solomos lives in a British protectorate but is deeply inspired by his Greek identity; therefore, he is emotional about the struggles of his fellow Greeks and he expresses his direct support during their uprising against the Ottomans.
-By contrast, Valaoritis lives in a fully independent and officially recognised Greek state during a relatively peaceful period, and his approach to his ‘foreign enemy’ is not as emotionally charged as that of Solomos.
+The perception of the foreign enemy in the works of Solomos and Valaoritis differs due to the temporal distance between the poets and the enemies they describe, as well as to their personal experiences.
+Solomos, who is contemporary with the events of the siege of Mesologgi, takes a stricter, more direct approach, whereas Valaoritis uses past events from a purely fictional and historical perspective.
+Furthermore, Solomos lives in a British protectorate but is deeply inspired by his Greek identity; therefore, he is deeply emotional about the struggles of his fellow Greeks and expresses his direct support during their uprising against the Ottomans.
+By contrast, Valaoritis lives in a fully independent and officially recognised Greek state during a relatively peaceful period, and his approach to his ‘foreign enemy’ is less emotionally charged than Solomos’.

 Bibliography